brandonthis-that/allthingspy/README.md

 This is a simple project using Python to generate **secure** passwords using the users specifications.

-To run on a virtual environmentby default, the following procedure can be followed:
+To run on a virtual environment by default, the following procedure can be followed:
 1. Create a file and name it `run.sh`
 2. Edit the file as follows:
  ```bash